Types of Debt

 Higher-risk loan agreements

-The amount someone pays towards their monthly mortgage payments and interest is based on borrower’s borrower’s creditworthiness – that means the less you earn and the lower your credit rating, the more you will pay in interest and charges, which can make you more likely to default.
+This means that, the less you earn and the lower your credit rating, the more you will pay in interest and charges, which can make you more likely to default.

 Surging interest rates